 Offense Example Violation Fines Comments Late Payment of Assessment Payment of annual assessment is due Jan.
 1 and considered late Feb.
 1 \$10 per month starting Feb.
 1 Established by the Covenants, imposed by the Treasurer Animal Violations Barking dogs, animal waste, unrestrained or loose animal, animal threatening behavior, animal biting \$100 - \$1,500 per incident If warranted, owners of aggressive dogs may be requested to relocate the animal.
 Parking Violations Vehicles parked outside garage in violation of covenants and rules and regulations.
 Includes boats, trailers, and RVs \$100 per passenger vehicle \$200 per boat, trailer, or RV Each day that a violation remains uncorrected may be considered a new violation subject to an additional fine or other sanction.
 Fireworks and Open Fires Fireworks or any open fire, including a campfire \$500 - \$1,500 per incident If warranted, cases will be forwarded to the El Paso County Fire Marshal for prosecution.
-Failure to provide forest inspection documentation Failure to provide written confirmation of a forest inspection in accordance with Section 6.3. \$500 per year Does not apply to property owners who participate in Bent Tree-wide forest inspections.
-Diseased or Dead Trees not removed Dead or diseased trees not removed \$500 per tree and referred to the U.S. Forest Service Dead and diseased trees that are deemed by the ACC, CCC, or FMC to be a nuisance, fire hazard and/or a danger to living trees in spreading parasites/disease.
+Diseased or Dead Trees not removed Dead or diseased trees not removed \$500 per tree and referred to the U.S. Forest Service Dead and diseased trees that are deemed by the CCC to be a nuisance, fire hazard and/or a danger to living trees in spreading parasites/disease.
 Unkempt Lots, Debris Slash, scattered firewood, down trees, visible trash containers, unsightly trash, bright colored tarps, construction materials, toys, sports equipment \$50 - \$150 per item Each day that a violation remains uncorrected may be considered a new violation subject to an additional fine or other sanction.
-Nuisances Includes: Excessive noise; use of all terrain vehicles, dirt bikes, motorcycles, or gocarts; garage bands; operating lawn and landscape equipment after 9 p.m. \$150 - \$1,000 per incident
+Nuisances Includes: Excessive noise; use of all terrain vehicles, dirt bikes, motorcycles, or go- carts; garage bands; operating lawn and landscape equipment after 9 p.m. \$150 - \$1,000 per incident